ming024/FastSpeech2/README.md

 ## Datasets
 This project supports two datasets:
 - [LJSpeech](https://keithito.com/LJ-Speech-Dataset/): consisting of 13100 short audio clips of a single female speaker reading passages from 7 non-fiction books, approximately 24 hours in total.
-- [Blizzard2013](http://www.cstr.ed.ac.uk/projects/blizzard/2013/lessac_blizzard2013/): a male speaker reading 10 audio books.
+- [Blizzard2013](http://www.cstr.ed.ac.uk/projects/blizzard/2013/lessac_blizzard2013/): a female speaker reading 10 audio books.
 The prosody variance are greater than the LJSpeech dataset.
 Only the 9741 segmented utterances are used in this project.

 After downloading the dataset, extract the compressed files, you have to modify the ``hp.data_path`` and some other parameters in ``hparams.py``.
 Default parameters are for the LJSpeech dataset.